chartjs/Chart.js/docs/docs/axes/labelling.md

 ## Scale Title Configuration

-The scale label configuration can be adjusted in the `options.scales[scaleId].scaleLabel` namespace.
-It defines options for the scale title.
+Namespace: `options.scales[scaleId].scaleLabel`, it defines options for the scale title.
 Note that this only applies to cartesian axes.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------